grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Naw.
 Surface craft are fucking useless.
 The authorities have different methods for monitoring surface vessels and submerged ones.
 It has to be something that could be mistaken on sonar for the _Prospect_.
 Possibly a boat like the _Gnat_."

 Shakes swallowed.
-"So... what?
+"So...what?
 You want me to juice up the _Gnat_ so it fucking sounds like it could be a big ol' fuckin' cargo sub --- and then you want to hire me to run around and get caught and inspected by various Authorities that might be hunting for the _Prospect_?"

-"Or maybe _not_ get caught... you said the _Gnat_ was fast, right?
-You could outrun them when they started pursuing you... and at the same time lead them away from the _Prospect_."
+"Or maybe _not_ get caught...
+You said the _Gnat_ was fast, right?
+You could outrun them when they started pursuing you...and at the same time lead them away from the _Prospect_."

 Shakes started chewing again while he thought.
 "There is something appealing about the idea of being loud, fast, and --- what's the fuckin' word? brash --- after all these years of trying to sneak around and stay quiet.
-I can't say I have much experience at that kind of thing though."
+I can't say I have much experience at that kind of thing, though."

 "I have a feeling you'd be a natural."

 "It would require a little work on the _Gnat_.
 I'd have to undo some of the dampening I've put in over the years.
 And I'd need to tune it up for speed.
-What are you offering me exactly?"
+What are you offering me, exactly?"

 "How about hull rate, plus two deck-crew share's worth?
 And a deck-crew share on this run should be pretty lucrative."